 In our orienteering example, the strategy is the route we plan to follow in order to reach our destination.

 So, what does content involve?
 We use a media-agnostic approach, utilising a range of mediums and tactics.
 Creating great content involves finding the right channel(s) to solve a problem or take an opportunity.
-The channels and type of content we choose are based on the specific audience and their affinity.
-After we know the audience, we can then determine which channels and typed of content will best solve the problem, always ensuring that our activity is fully integrated across all channels.
+The media channels and type of content we choose are based on the specific target audience and their affinity.
+After we know the target market, we can then determine which media channels and types of content will best solve the problem, always ensuring that our marketing activity is fully integrated across all channels.